Case Study: When Employers Seek Connections With Students From Diverse Social Identities

 Other Considerations

 Note that, in this case, the employer has a track record of recruiting many graduates of the institution over a period of time.
-This suggests that the employer’s interest in the institution as a core recruiting school is broad-based and that the diversity initiative is an augmentation to its existing efforts.
+This suggests that the employer’s interest in the institution as a core recruiting school is broad-based and that the initiative is an augmentation to its existing efforts.
 It makes sense to review the scope of the employer’s involvement over time to better understand the context of the request.
 Perhaps the company has been successful recruiting at the institution except for students from certain backgrounds.
 The company may need a consultation on how it can better appeal to all students and improve the composition of its candidate pool.
+In doing so, however, the career center must ensure that all students of the school have equal access to the company and not encourage the company to target only certain students based upon race, national origin, or other protected classifications.

-The career center should actively partner with diversity support units on its campus and perhaps develop an action plan around these types of requests.
-This practice not only facilitates a more seamless response when similar requests from employers occur, but also it raises the career center’s visibility with students who need assistance.
-The mission of diversity support units is to connect students with campus resources that can help them succeed and achieve their goals.
+The career center should actively partner with student support units on its campus and perhaps develop an action plan around these types of requests.
+This practice not only facilitates a more seamless response when similar requests from employers occur, but also raises the career center’s visibility with students in need of assistance.
+The mission of student support units is to connect students with campus resources that can help them succeed and achieve their goals.

-By building a bridge to these units, the career center serves as an ally and advocate to students from diverse social identities and strengthens its own networks.
-Alliances with diversity support units often prove critical when the career center seeks expertise around diversity and inclusion issues.
+By building a bridge to these units, the career center serves as an ally and advocate to all students and strengthens its own networks.

 Related Resources: